 Home fire safety tips for when kids stay at home and often have the added responsibility of looking after their siblings

-The Okotoks Fire Department wants to remind you that when kids are planning to stay home alone, it is important to think about safety and injury prevention.
+The Okotoks Fire Department wants to remind you that when kids are home alone, it is important to think about safety and injury prevention.

 Consider the possible dangers and talk about how they should be handled.

 Having an emergency contact list and supplies such as a first aid kit will increase the family's confidence in handling emergencies.

 Everyone in the family needs to know what to do to stay safe from a fire in your home.